 Everyone’s recovery is different, so it is important to follow the advice of your surgeon.
 If you stick to your exercise and rehab regime that has been devised for you, you should notice a significant improvement within 6 weeks, particularly with improved flexion (bending) and strength.
 You will be able to walk for longer periods of time and start to feel that you are regaining your independence.
 You can return to driving when you can comfortably get in an out of a car and control it properly.
 This will usually be around 6 – 8 weeks, but check first with your physiotherapist or doctor whether it’s safe to drive.
 Daily activities such as cooking, cleaning and other household chores will become much easier to perform by 6 weeks.

 Bear in mind that even after you have recovered from your knee replacement surgery, extreme movements or sports such as skiing or mountain biking should be avoided due to the risk of falling.

 At One Ashford Hospital we can book you in to see a specialist Orthopaedic Knee Surgeon for an initial consultation, usually within 48 hours.
 We perform many different surgeries on patient’s knees, including knee arthroscopies, minimally invasive knee replacements and revision of existing knee replacements.

 You can use your private medical insurance or pay for your Knee Replacement Surgery treatment.
-We offer competitive, fixed price packages as well as the ability to spread your cost with the option of 0% finance.
-If you are using your health insurance, please contact your insurer first for approval and let them know you’d like to be treated at One Ashford Hospital
+We offer competitive, fixed price packages as well as the ability to spread the cost of your treatment over a number of months.
+If you are using your health insurance, please contact your insurer first for approval and let them know you’d like to be treated at either the One Ashford Hospital or One Hatfield Hospital.